SamanFekri/QouteOfDay/README.md

-### 📅 Thursday, 12 June, 2025
+### 📅 Friday, 13 June, 2025
 ------
 ### Events
 ------
-Here are some notable events in the USA that have historically occurred on June 12:
+Here are some notable events that have occurred in the USA on June 13:

-- **1776**: The Virginia Declaration of Rights was adopted, laying the groundwork for the U.S. Bill of Rights.
+- **1944**: The United States launched the first air attacks on the German launch sites for the V-1 bomb in the lead-up to the D-Day invasion period during World War II.
-- **1929**: Anne Frank was born in Frankfurt, Germany.
-While not specifically tied to a U.S. event, her diary remains a significant link in American historical discourse.
+- **1966**: The Supreme Court's ruling in Miranda v.
+Arizona established the Miranda rights, requiring that individuals taken into police custody be informed of their rights to an attorney and against self-incrimination.
-- **1939**: The United States Open golf tournament was inaugurated at the Marine Golf Club in
+- **
 ### Positive Qoute
 ------
-"Believe in the magic within you and let your light shine bright! ✨🌟💖"
+"Believe in yourself and all that you are! 💖🌟 The future is bright! ✨😊"